 How to Use the Food Pantry

-The Food Pantry will continue its operation for Spring 2021 with adjusted hours that are by appointment only for food pick-up request.
-It can only be accessed by FIT students who are currently enrolled (full-time or part-time) in a degree program at the College.
+The Food Pantry can only be accessed by FIT students who are currently enrolled (full-time or part-time) in a degree program at the College.
 The food pantry staff will be checking the enrollment status of students accessing the pantry.

 Students can access this pantry to pick up food based on the meal(s) they require for that day.
 All students who access the space will be required to complete a brief intake form this will be required the first time at each semester they make a request for Food Pantry items.
-A Food Pantry staff member will contact the student to create a personalized food package with an appointment to pick up the food at the pantry.
-After this, students will be need to schedule an appointment with the Food Pantry staff each time they request food.
+After this, students can access the food pantry as needed.
+A Food Pantry staff member will contact the student to see if the student needs to be connected with other on-campus resources.
 Your information will be kept as private as possible.

 Please follow the steps below to make a request for food from the FIT Food Pantry:

 - Visit the FIT Food Pantry in Room A-737 when you need a meal.

 For students who may have a greater need we hope you will take a look at our listing of local resources.

 Products offered in the pantry are based on availability.

 If you have any questions, please email [email protected].